How to set work-life boundaries

 Step #1: Create a designated workspace

-When working remotely, it is essential we find a workspace in which we feel both comfortable and productive.
-It is easy to forget about this aspect, but we’ll show you why it is important to have a designated workspace.
+When working remotely, it is essential you find a workspace in which you feel both comfortable and productive.

 Step #2: Limit your work hours

-When speaking of setting work-life boundaries, a limited work schedule is equally important.
-We will show you why it is advisable to limit your work hours.
+When speaking of setting work boundaries, a limited work schedule is equally important.

 Step #3: Set boundaries with the people you work and live with

-When talking about remote work and work-life boundaries, we have to mention boundaries that concern our interactions with other people, both from work and private life.
-In her research, Managing Work life in the Digital Age, Ellen Ernst Kossek argues that one of the main culprits of blurred work-life boundaries is the constant use of technology and social media.
-In the following passages, we will deal with some examples of blurred boundaries with other people and give you possible solutions for this problem.
+In her research, Managing Work life in the Digital Age, Ellen Ernst Kossek argues that one of the main culprits of blurred work boundaries is the constant use of technology and social media.